nwyche9/Data-Science/README.md

 Recommender Systems:
   A Python project where a recommender system for displaying related movies was developed.
   Check out the comments for more information.

+Support Vector Machines:
+  A Python project where a Support Vector Machine model is developed utilizing the Iris dataset.
+  Check out the comments for more information